nidragedd/nidragedd.github.io/_posts/2019-09-01-how-did-i-get-there.md

 During these years I have accompanied the various technological changes: arrival of web services and SOA architecture, SPA or mobile applications up to micro-services architectures, the rise of the cloud and containerization, InfraAsCode and so on).
 {: style="text-align: justify;"}
-So for those who do not know me very well and do not know that AI has always been a subject of interest on which I invest personal time, necessarily the question that burns their lips is: "***but...why ?***"
+So for those who do not know me very well and do not know that AI has always been a subject of interest on which I invest personal time, necessarily the question that burns their lips is: "***but...why?***"
-It's even more true in France where reactions are sometimes something like: _'why the hell, when you "have a good job position" would you leave it to do ..... wait, could you remind me what are you actually doing already ?'_
+It's even more true in France where reactions are sometimes something like: _'why the hell, when you "have a good job position" would you leave it to do ..... wait, could you remind me what are you actually doing already?'_

 _Well, first, let's say that this new career is not less valuable, it's just something new, something else and I am proud enough to have had the courage to leave my comfort zone to embark on this new adventure._
 _I thank the company in which I work and who gave me the opportunity to realize this dream, which would probably not have been possible elsewhere in France._